dcunited001/dcunited001.github.io/_drafts/2018-08-25-the-holy-grail-a-cultural-artifact-and-sociophysical-protocol-for-purification.md

   - emphacize that this definition of God as the preciptation of the unconscious is essentially process philosophy/theology

+> “There is no consciousness without discrimination of opposites.
+This
+> is the paternal principle, the logos, which eternally struggles to
+> extricate itself from the primal warmth and the primal darkness of
+> the maternal womb — in a word, from unconsciousness.
+Divine...” --
+> Carl Jung, Archetypes and the Collective Unconscious

 I cannot understand in totality that of which only its faint adumbration have I glimpsed.
 To our deliverence from the necessities of self-preservation -- particularly regarding someone with a message